-What is the government advising for those who are vulnerable or extremely vulnerable?
+What is the government advising for those who are clinically vulnerable or clinically extremely vulnerable?

-The Government has identified certain groups of people as being vulnerable: the over 70s, those with underlying health conditions (such that they need a flu jab each year on health grounds) and those who are pregnant.
+The government has identified certain groups of people as being clinically vulnerable: the over 70s, those with underlying health conditions (such that they need a flu jab each year on health grounds) and those who are pregnant.